Qui troverete le istruzioni e i moduli per denunciare una frode all'OLAF.

 - European Agricultural Fund for Rural Development (EAFRD) – see also ESIF.

 The management of these funds is the responsibility of EU countries.
 Fraud investigations are usually initiated by national authorities.

 The Instrument for Pre-Accession Aid II (IPA II) provides funding for countries seeking to join the EU during the 2014 to 2020 programming period.
 The rural development component (IPA-RD II) provides additional assistance in this sector.
 IPA II replaced similar funds available to this sector during the most recent enlargements of the EU (IPARD and SAPARD).

-Accounting for 14% of the EU budget, this is expenditure allocated and directly managed by EU institutions alone (not jointly with national authorities, as with the structural funds).
+Accounting for 14% of the EU budget, this is expenditure allocated and directly managed by EU institutions, bodies, agencies alone (not jointly with national authorities, as with the structural funds).
 Beneficiaries are generally located in EU countries.

 As a rule, national authorities are not involved in investigating fraud affecting direct expenditure.

 External aid – for beneficiaries outside the EU – accounts for 2% of the EU budget.

 Fraud can relate to funding for NGOs, funds to support national budgets and humanitarian aid.